glhez/project-settings/README.md

 - dependencies
 - plugins
 - default configuration for some known plugins
-- Java 8 / 11 configuration
+- Java 8 / 11 / LATEST configuration

+The LATEST here means the latest JDK.

 The project is also configuring Eclipse project using the [eclipse-settings-maven-plugin][1].